-On December 6, John Devlin, CEO of Europe’s leading customer service outsourcing partner Ascensos, discussed retaining the human element of customer experience (CX) in the face of so many emerging technologies.
+In December, John Devlin, CEO at Ascensos, Europe’s leading customer service outsourcing partner, discussed retaining the human element of customer experience (CX) in the face of so many emerging technologies.

 John talks with Mark Hilary of the CX Files from his office in Romania, about the ability for robotic process automation (RPA) to reduce repetitive tasks and the impact of voice technology, particularly within the smart-connected home environment where Amazon Echo and voice assistant Alexa may change all our shopping habits, paving the way for more complex integration of biometrics to streamline customer experience programs.

 Voice technology, says John, is finally getting its day as the technology has advanced enough not to frustrate customers”.
 It will change shopping habits and become so empathetic to the customer journey to the point where the AI-enabled systems can suggest the next best product in order to drive future sales.

 5G too will be a game-changer as it powers the connection and integration of emerging technologies and leads to a more seamless and instantaneous customer experience.

 The CX CEO says, the key to choosing the right technology to augment customer service is identifying and “measuring differentiating value,” rather than choosing technology, “for tech’s sake.”

 He also believes we shouldn’t “forget about the value of human interaction,” and that maximum customer impact is obtained by a person, whether face to face or over the phone, when customers see them as “having gone the extra mile.”